- Sheriff's Office

 - Firearms Dealer License applicants and Firearms Dealer employees

 - North Precinct (Marysville) is open Monday - Friday 9 a.m. to 4 p.m., closed daily for lunch from 12 p.m. to 1 p.m.
 Generic walk-in customer services.
-Current CPL processing, fingerprinting for employment, notary services, clearance letters
+CPL appointments will be scheduled on Tuesdays, Wednesdays and Thursdays only.
+Non-mandated fingerprinting will be provided during this same schedule, on a walk-in basis.
+No appointment is necessary for the non-mandated fingerprinting service.

-- Stanwood Police Department is open Tuesday - Thursday 9 a.m. to 5 p.m., closed daily for lunch from 12 p.m. to 1 p.m.
+- Stanwood Police Department is open Monday - Friday 9 a.m. to 5 p.m., closed daily from 12 p.m. to 1 p.m.
 Please visit to the Stanwood Police Department website for services and additional information.

 - Snohomish County Jail reception area is open to the public.